-- ➤ Goal 9.13: Protect East Montpelier's significant views. - Policy 9.13: Development within identified significant viewsheds shall not unduly detract from the identified scenic values, with particular attention given to development in the foreground (within 1/2 mile) of the viewpoint.
-All reasonable siting and design techniques shall be used to minimize impacts on views, including but not limited to: siting development at the edge of views; using natural vegetation and/or topography to screen prominent or discordant elements of development, such as parking, storage and private utility structures; limiting the size and scale of structures; and using Planned Unit Development to maintain compact patterns that do not encroach on viewsheds. - ✓ Action 9.13.1: Land conservation efforts should include protecting identified scenic viewsheds especially foreground areas. - ✓ Action 9.13.2: Provide guidance in the Land Use and Development Regulations for protecting characteristic scenic resources throughout the town with particular attention to identified scenic views.
+- ➤ Goal 9.13: Protect East Montpelier's significant views. - ❖ Policy 9.13: Development within identified significant viewsheds shall not unduly detract from the identified scenic values, with particular attention given to development in the foreground (within 1/2 mile) of the viewpoint.
+All reasonable siting and design techniques shall be used to minimize impacts on views, including but not limited to: siting development at the edge of views; using natural vegetation and/or topography to screen prominent or discordant elements of development, such as parking, storage and private utility structures; limiting the size and scale of structures; and using Planned Unit Development to maintain compact patterns that do not encroach on viewsheds. - ✓ Action 9.13.1: Land conservation efforts should include protecting identified scenic viewsheds especially foreground areas. - ✓ Action 9.13.2: Provide guidance in the Land Use and Development Regulations for protecting characteristic scenic resources throughout the town with particular attention to identified scenic views. - ✓ Action 9.13.3: Review and identify, as needed, updates to the Significant Scenic Views.
+In addition, consider views from permanently protected publicly accessible town trails for designation as Significant Scenic Views.